Posts

 Image

-I heard a clip about Singulair on the NBC Nightly News with Brian Williams.
+I heard a story about Singulair on the NBC Nightly News with Brian Williams.
 Anytime I hear anything about allergies or asthma, my ears perk up.
 This was good news indeed, I've been waiting for Singulair to go generic.
 With 3 kids taking Singulair year round, the cost really eats into our budget.
-When the kids first started on Singulair years ago, it was only $28 per month, now I am paying almost $50 a month (times 3!!!!!!!!!!)
-And then there's all of the other asthma medication they take.....
+When the kids first started on Singulair years ago, it was only $28 per month, now I am paying almost $50 a month per prescription, so a total of $150.00 And then there's all of the other allergy and asthma medication they take.....
 The story on the NBC Nightly News said that the FDA has approved 10 companies to market a generic form of Singulair.
 No news on when it will actually hit the market and be available for us to buy at the pharmacy.
 To read more on the story, click here.
-That means I probably will have to ask Asthma Doc to re-write the kid's prescriptions so we can get the generic version.
-But, we're there once a week anyway getting allergy shots, so that shouldn't be a problem.
-For all
+I'm not sure if Asthma Doc will have to re-write the kid's prescriptions so we can get the generic version instead of the brand name?
+We're at Asthma Doc's office once a week anyway g

 Image